Jenny Mai Phan, Ph.D.

 [Photo of a southeastern Asian woman with short highlighted brown hair smiling and wearing a polka dotted blouse in front of a tree]

-In 2022, I began a Research Postdoctoral Fellowship (NINDS-funded T32) in the Center for Autism Spectrum Disorders at the Children's National Hospital
+In 2022-2024, I completed a Research Postdoctoral Fellowship (NINDS-funded T32) in the Center for Autism at the Children's National Hospital.

 I serve on the Department of Health and Human Services' Interagency Autism Coordinating Committee (IACC) as a Public Member (2021-2024) representing on the committee as an autistic self-advocate, mother, and researcher.